The 2026 tax environment brings changes to bonus depreciation but leaves IDCs and depletion intact. Here's what qualified investors need to know.

 Section 469: Active Income Treatment

 Working interest holders who don't hold their interest through a limited partnership continue to enjoy automatic active treatment under IRC Section 469(c)(3).
-This means IDC losses offset W-2 wages, business income, and other active income — not just passive income.
+This means IDC losses offset W-2 wages, business income, and other active income, not just passive income.
 This exception is unchanged for 2026.

 Section 199A (QBI)

 Oil and gas pass-through income qualifies for the 20% Qualified Business Income deduction under Section 199A.
-Oil and gas is not classified as a Specified Service Trade or Business (SSTB), so there's no income phase-out.
+Oil and gas isn't classified as a Specified Service Trade or Business (SSTB), so there's no income phase-out.
 High-income investors can deduct 20% of qualified business income from their oil and gas partnerships, subject to the W-2 wage and capital limitations.

 AMT Planning